Last Updated: December 19, 2021

 Yes, the casino provides jobs, including many jobs for unskilled labor, but it also is a highly centralized industry that sends the profits outside of your community while creating addicts and debtors in your community.
 Does that sound like a good deal to you?

-A municipal economic development program, in our opinion, should concentrate in two areas:
+A municipal or county economic development program, in our opinion, should concentrate in two areas:

 A city economic development program should work very closely with the private sector and its chamber of commerce or other business-oriented organizations.

-A caution for the private sector: Don’t degenerate into boosterism.
-Boosterism is promoting every business as wonderful, and considering any and every proposal for new employment or even other economic activity of any sort as a gain.
+Here is our word of caution for the private sector: Don't degenerate into boosterism.
+Boosterism is promoting every business as wonderful, and considering any and every proposal for new employment, new construction, or even other economic activity of any sort as a gain.
 Typically if we become too much of a cheerleader, we lose our ability to address real major or minor problems.
 Also the booster mentality common to chambers of commerce and business associations often fails to distinguish economic base activities from what the business community often characterizes as growth.

 Maintaining the focus on economic base activities without giving in to demands for undesirable businesses and squandering resources on individuals who simply are bad business operators is tricky but not impossible.